zenstackhq/zenstack-docs/docs/the-complete-guide/part4/5-optimistic-update.md

 :::tip Opt-out of automatic optimistic update

 When you enable automatic optimistic update for a mutation, it applies to all queries that may be impacted.
-If this is not desirable, you can pass an extra `optimistic` argument as `false` to opt-out of automatic optimistic update.
+If this is not desirable, you can pass an extra `optimisticUpdate` argument as `false` to opt out of automatic optimistic update.
 For example:

 ```ts
 const { data: todos } = useFindManyTodo(